centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-azure-compute-virtualmachine.md

 ## Setup

-### Monitoring Connector
+### Pack

-If the platform uses an *online* license, you can skip the package installation instruction below as it is not required to have the connector displayed within the **Configuration > Monitoring Connectors Manager** menu.
+1. If the platform uses an *online* license, you can skip the package installation instruction below as it is not required to have the connector displayed within the **Configuration > Monitoring Connectors Manager** menu.
 If the platform uses an *offline* license, install the package on the **central server**